What Are The Bad Ball Joint Symptoms And How to Fix it!

 In the beginning, the noise may not be harsh, but as the time goes if you leave the issue untreated, the intensity arises.
 This can be a life-threatening situation, and it only gets worse with time.
 Ball joints affect the overall chassis of the vehicle, and if a joint completely breaks off, you won’t have any control on the vehicle while moving it into any particular direction.

 The wear happens at one side of the tire’s tread that goes to the middle area to some extent.
-This pattern repeats on both tires, it seems like camber wear, but a lighter version of that.
+This pattern repeats on both tires, looking like camber wear, but a lighter version of that.
 The problem directly depicts that the issue lies with the suspension system, and more often, it happens to be the ball joint.

 How Far Can You Go with the Bad Ball Joints?